+- Title (in Danish and English)

+- Abstract

-- Title (in Danish and English) - Abstract - Introduction (that substantiates the choice of topic and includes a delimitation) - Methodology, Method and Theory (including description and analysis of empirical research)
+- Introduction (that substantiates the choice of topic and includes a delimitation)

+- Methodology, Method and Theory (including description and analysis of empirical research)

 - Design, Experiments and Testing

 - Discussion, Analysis and Argumentation

 - Reflection and Conclusion List of references.

-3.6.2 The Scope of the Bachelor Project
+3.5.2 The Scope of the Bachelor Project

 The written project report must have a maximum length of 100,000 typing units, including spacing and excluding front page, abstract, content and appendices.
-The maximum length of group projects is 140,000 typing units for 2 students and 170,000 typing units for 3 students.
+The maximum length of group projects is 200,000 typing units, for further specifications cf. the Guidelines for Report Writing BA-D&B and How to Use References on EASV Digital platform.